 Applying for Personal Loans as a Contractor

-As an independent contractor with a small business, you aren't able to produce an employment agreement.
+As an independent contractor, personal loans are hard to get because you aren’t able to produce an employment agreement.
 That makes you a bigger risk for a business loan lender because they have less proof that you will have ongoing income.
 You have to prove that your finances are strong enough for the lender to take the risk for the loan amount, and this requires a bigger stack of paperwork.

 It’s very likely that you will need to provide a lender with:

 - Your credit score